A Brief History of the Marque

 The two-stroke engines were abandoned in favor of four-strokes, with the chassis and bodywork remaining the same.

 1932 saw success on the racetrack using an inclined chain-driven DOHC four-speed engine with foot change.
-Their was an association with Enzo Ferrari's Modena factory during the development of these machines.
+Their was an association with Enzo Ferrari's Modena factory during the development of these machines - according to The Vintagent, a Norton OHC engine was dismantled and some of their ideas were incorporated into the Guerzoni engine.
+However, it did not prove powerful enough for Enzo's taste, and the project came to an end.